 One thing to note about the RED is that it can be completed as a meeting or be conferred.
 Either way, every effort should be made to include parental concerns in the process to ensure all areas of concern are addressed or assessed.

 After the RED has been reviewed by the parent, school staff will gain parental consent on a prior written notice to complete the initial evaluation.
-The evaluation, which can take up to 60 calendar days to complete, will lead to an eligibility determination.
-If the child is found to have a disability, then the team has another 30 calendar days to hold an IEP meeting to develop an individual education program (IEP).
+The evaluation, which can take up to 60 calendar days to complete, will lead to an eligibility for special education determination.
+If the child is found to have a disability, then the team has another 30 calendar days to hold an IEP meeting to develop an individualized education program (IEP).

 After the parent referral is sent to school staff, they begin collecting as much data as they can to determine their next step.
 This may include, but is not limited to: